 What is the Local Foods Wheel?

 The Local Foods Wheels for the San Francisco Bay Area, Northeastern US, Southern California, and Upper Midwest are designed to help you identify what foods are grown in those regions, and what's in season at various times of the year.
 The wheels are 12 inches in diameter printed on card stock in bright, full color.

 How do they work?

-The top wheel shows the foods that are available year-round, and the bottom shows foods that are available only seasonally.
+The top piece of the wheel shows the foods that are available year-round, and the bottom piece shows foods that are available only seasonally.
 The top wheel turns to expose one season of the bottom wheel at a time, so that you can see what foods are available during that season.
 On the back of the wheel is a seasonality reference.

 What do I do with it?